-Test/Examination Type Period of calculation Minimum percentage of attendance required Mid-Term First Semester M.E. / M.Tech. from the date of joining of the course to three working days before the start of MAT 60% Assessment Test (MAT) Second to Fourth Semester: From the date of commencement of the course to one week before the start of MAT 75% End Semester Examination (ESE) From the date of commencement of the course to the last day of instruction.
-75% Any exam component other than End Semester Examination (ESE) under Project Based courses / Embedded CoursesFrom the date of commencement of the course to the last day of instruction.
+Test/Examination Type Period of calculation Minimum percentage of attendance required Continuous First Semester M.E./ M.Tech. from the date of joining of the course to three working days before start of CAT II 60% Assessment Test- II (CAT-II) Second to Fourth Semester: From the date of commencement of the course to one week before start of CAT II 75% End Semester Examination (ESE) From the date of commencement of the course to the last day of instruction.
+75% Any exam component other than End Semester Examination (ESE) under Project Based courses / Embedded Courses From the date of commencement of the course to the last day of instruction.
 75%